PawseySC/singularity-containers/_episodes/05-gpu-gromacs.md

 > ## Running at Pawsey
 >
-> **Note**: if you try and run this on Zeus at Pawsey, you might want to edit the submission command as follows:
+> **Note**: if you try and run this on Zeus at Pawsey,
+> you might want to add `module load singularity` after the `#SBATCH` lines in the script.
+> You might also want to edit the submission command as follows:
 > ```
 > $ sbatch --account=<your-pawsey-project> --partition=gpuq gpu.sh
 > ```